 Old school gas generators, for example, are big, loud, heavy and not of the “cleaner” variety.
 Some newer gas generators incorporate inverters to offset these problems and output a cleaner power source.
 But the price goes up substantially for an inverter-based generator, and not all inverters are created equally!

-The EB3A uses a pure sine wave inverter – this will ensure the AC output is “clean” and suitable for sensitive electronics such as computers.
+The EB3A uses a pure sine wave inverter – this will ensure the AC output is “clean” and suitable for sensitive electrical devices such as computers.
 By clean, we are referring to the frequency of the power.
 You have all seen references to such things as 60 hz and sine waves.
 So, to not bring back memories of high school science class, let’s move on with this little equation: clean power = safe for a laptop!

 Actual AC Run Time

 For some real-world statistics of the Bluetti EB3A review, I plugged my 65″ Sony smart TV into the Bluetti EB3A power station.
-The EB3A ingeniously displays battery capacity, output wattage and estimated runtime based on the current load.
+The EB3A ingeniously displays battery capacity, output wattage and estimated running time based on the current load.
 Upon turning everything on with the power station fully charged, it measured the TV at 160 watts and estimated runtime of 1.5 hours.

 I plugged the TV in at 10:30 am, and it died at 11:57 am.
 The estimation was accurate to within a few minutes.
 That’s impressive!
 I’m also happy with an hour and a half off such a small device.
 You have to remember that it’s a unit small enough that I can hold it up in the palm of my hand!